ekubay/Data-warehouse_DBT_Airflow/README.md

 ## Scripts

-> All the scripts and modules used for this project relating to interactions with the kafka, airflow, spark and other frameworks along with default parameters and values used will be found here, in the scripts folder.
+> All the scripts and modules used for this project relating to are found in the scripts folder

 ## Tests